 - Neediness (economic causality)

-Section 25 paragraph 1 of the Federal Supply Act (BVG)
+§ 25 paragraph 1 Federal Supply Act (BVG)

-- Benefits of the care of war victims are generally provided on request.
+- Benefits of war victims' welfare are generally provided on request.

-- The main welfare centres and welfare centres are responsible for the care of war victims.
+- The main welfare offices and welfare offices are responsible for the care of war victims.

 Responsible for the content